edumudu/swr-vue/docs/options.md

 - `revalidateOnReconnect = true` - Automatically revalidate when the browser regains a network connection
 - `revalidateIfStale = true` - Automatically revalidate if there is stale data
 - `dedupingInterval = 2000` - dedupe requests with the same key in this time span in milliseconds
+- `fallbackData` - initial data to be returned (note: This is per-composable, but also be passed in global config)
 - `onSuccess(data, key, config)` - callback function when a request finishes successfully
 - `onError(err, key, config)` - callback function when a request returns an error